Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Computing Optimal Policies

 It remains to see how small $\alpha$ needs to be, which will dictate the final runtime complexity.
 We first analyze the correctness of the algorithm and then return to the setting of $\alpha$ for a given smoothness of $W$ to conclude the runtime analysis.

-We begin analyzing the approximation of \textsc{RAVI} with an important structural property: the optimal value function is smooth if the welfare function is smooth.
+We begin analyzing the approximation of \textsc{RAVI} by showing an important structural property: the optimal value function will be smooth as long as the welfare function is smooth.
 The proof is included in the appendix.

 \begin{lemma}[Uniform continuity of multi-objective value function] Let the welfare function $W: \mathbb{R}^d \to \mathbb{R}$ be uniformly continuous.
 Fix $s \in \mathcal{S}$ and $t \in \{0,1,\dots, T\}$, then for all $\epsilon > 0$, there exists $\delta_\epsilon > 0$ such that